CAREER: Taming Wireless Devices Cross-Layer Errors with Assistive Networked Edges

 Infectious-Disease Analysis

-J. Liu, C. Zhang, K. Xue, and Y. Fang, to appear at IEEE Transactions on Mobile Computing (IEEE TMC).
+J. Liu, C. Zhang, K. Xue, and Y. Fang, IEEE Transactions on Mobile Computing (IEEE TMC), Vol. 22, no. 7, pp. 4212-4222, 2023.

 Education and Outreach Activities